Skip to main content

 KILT is a blockchain identity protocol for generating self-sovereign, verifiable credentials and decentralized identifiers (DIDs), providing practical, secure identity solutions for enterprise and consumers.

 Interested in building on Polkadot?
-Get in touch here.
+Check out our developers page or get in touch here.

 From the blog